Planar Black holes and Entanglement Entropy in Analog Gravity Models: The Lagrangian

 where

-is the projector which projects an arbitrary vector in space-time into its component in the subspace orthogonal to $u^{\mu}$.
-If the conditions of isentropy and vanishing vorticity are assumed the velocity field may be expressed by
+This tensor projects an arbitrary vector in space-time into its component in the subspace orthogonal to $u^{\mu}$.
+If the conditions of isentropy and vanishing vorticity are assumed, the velocity field may be expressed by

 where $\theta$ is the velocity potential and $w$ is the specific enthalpy.
 The reverse of the above statement is not true: a potential flow alone implies only vanishing vorticity and implies neither isentropy nor particle number conservation.
 In a potential flow, as may be easily shown \cite{Bilic:2018fsk}, the entropy gradient is proportional to the gradient of the potential, i.e.,